LLNL/zfp/docs/source/arrays.rst

 and methods share obvious similarities regardless of dimensionality, only one generic description for all dimensionalities is provided.

-Note: Due to limitations of the otherwise excellent `Sphinx <http://www.sphinx-doc.org>`_ system used to generate this documentation, :code:`template <typename Scalar>` should precede the templated :cpp:class:`array1`, :cpp:class:`array2`, and :cpp:class:`array3` classes, but has been omitted below.
+Note: In the class declarations below, the scalar type template is ommitted for readability, e.g.,
+:code:`class array1` is used as shorhand for :code:`template <typename Scalar> class array1`.
+Wherever the type :code:`Scalar` appears, it refers to this template argument.

 ..
-  Sphinx cross references to templated classes are broken cpp:class:: template<typename Scalar> array1 : public array cpp:class:: template<typename Scalar> array2 : public array
+  .. cpp:class:: template<typename Scalar> array1 : public array
+  .. cpp:class:: template<typename Scalar> array2 : public array
-  cpp:class:: template<typename Scalar> array3 : public array
+  .. cpp:class:: template<typename Scalar> array3 : public array

 .. cpp:class:: array1 : public array
 .. cpp:class:: array2 : public array